Covid-19: 299 cases and two further deaths reported in State

 A further 299 cases of Covid-19 and two deaths related to the disease have been reported in the State.

-The Health Protection Surveillance Centre said there has been a total of 2,052 Covid-19 related deaths in Ireland.
-There is now a total of 72,241 confirmed cases of the disease in Ireland.
+The Health Protection Surveillance Centre said there has been a total of 2,052 Covid-19 related deaths in Ireland and a total of 72,241 confirmed cases.

+Of the new cases confirmed on Sunday, 158 are men and 141 are women, with 67 per cent of them under 45 years of age.

+Some 94 cases were in Dublin, 41 in Donegal, 27 in Wicklow, 14 in Louth, 13 in Limerick and the remaining 110 cases are spread across 20 other counties.

 The Cabinet on Friday approved the reopening of hotels, retail, hairdressers, churches, gyms and museums from Tuesday, December 1st, when the country will move to Level 3 restrictions with some modifications, he confirmed.